Why some women turn to tantric massage

 Their mission is the same: to bring consciousness back into the gesture, and the sacred back into the material.

-In a society that moves too fast, that consumes the body as a product, they evoke slowness, tenderness and presence.
+In a society going too fast, one that consumes the body like a product, they remind us of slowness, tenderness, and presence.

 • feel rather than perform,